NREL/OpenStudio-ERI/docs/source/software_connection.rst

 For water heaters that are connected to a desuperheater, the ``RelatedHVACSystem`` must either point to a ``HeatPump`` or a ``CoolingSystem``.

-If the water heater is a shared system (i.e., serving multiple dwelling units or a shared laundry/equipment room), it should be described using ``IsSharedSystem='true'``.
+If the water heater is a shared system (i.e., serving multiple dwelling units or a shared laundry room), it should be described using ``IsSharedSystem='true'``.
-In addition, the ``NumberofUnitsServed`` must be specified, where the value is the number of dwelling units served either indirectly (e.g., via shared laundry/equipment room) or directly.
+In addition, the ``NumberofUnitsServed`` must be specified, where the value is the number of dwelling units served either indirectly (e.g., via shared laundry room) or directly.

 HPXML Hot Water Distribution
 ****************************